pwnmeow/Python-Projects/README.md

 3 -  [ Network Sniffer ] -- Network sniffer that sniffs password and credentials can be modified to sniff anything

 4 -  [ ARP Spoofer ] -- Arp Spoofer for posioning the arp and becoming man in the middle

+4 -  [ NetCut ] -- Cuts internet connection of the arp spoofed victim